top of page

 “Before I got medicated and started making accommodations for my ADHD, I was craving drinks, any sort of validation from anything.
 I was so bitterly depressed because I was constantly stimulating myself on anything."

-Drug Policy Australia reported that individuals living with ADHD are three times more likely to be dependent on substances than the general population.
+Drug Policy Australia reported that individuals living with ADHD were three times more likely to be dependent on substances than the general population.

 Those taking substances were also increasingly likely to be doing so to relieve symptoms caused by untreated ADHD.